 In 1984 we moved the whole family and farm from Northern California back home to Washington State.
 This time we were able to have a farm suited more to the goats and a barn built to our specific needs.

 Today the farm is run by Don, Judi and their partner John Ricks.
 We still make breeding decision by committee although John mostly fixes things, chauffeurs, fixes things, takes does to the appointed buck, fixes things and well you get the picture.
 Our son Chris lives 4 houses up the street and still helps with milking every night.
-Jay, who is in the Navy, lives on nearby Whidbey Island and swears no farm for him, although his daughter loves the goats and the farm- 2 are already showmen.
+Jay lives on nearby Whidbey Island and swears no farm for him, although his daughters and son love the goats and the farm- 2 are already showmen.
 Maddy is becoming well known for her love of Alpines so more of those may be on the horizon.